-The THEY MIGHT BE GIANTS show that was scheduled for October 16th, 2020 at Washington’s has been rescheduled for Saturday June 19th, 2021.
+The THEY MIGHT BE GIANTS show that was rescheduled for June 19th, 2021 at Washington’s has been rescheduled for Saturday May 14th, 2022.
 Existing tickets will be honored to the rescheduled show or refunds are available at the point of purchase.
-Anyone who purchased a ticket on or before 7/24/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
+Anyone who purchased a ticket on or before 2/24/2021, please respond to the email sent through Eventbrite or Box Office (check spam if not found) with any refund requests.
 We appreciate your support for THEY MIGHT BE GIANTS and Washington’s and we will see you all next year!

 Before Alternative Rock, when rock dinosaurs still roamed the earth, They Might Be Giants crawled out of the primordial performance art scene of the Lower East Side and on to the college rock scene with a series of breakthrough songs and best-selling albums.
 Vaulted into the national scene by a series of highly creative videos, the band ultimately garnered the attention of the powerhouse major-label Elektra Entertainment.
 Collaborating with British hit-makers Clive Langer and Alan Winstanley, as well as emerging indie engineers Roger Moutenot and Patrick Dillett, the band embarked on an album that would leave their lo-fi roots behind in exchange for a sonic adventure to be called Flood.
 Embraced by critics and audiences alike, the 19-song album would go on to go platinum and garner a clutch of timeless favorites for the band including “Birdhouse in Your Soul,” “Your Racist Friend,” “Istanbul (Not Constantinople),” “Particle Man,” “Dead,” and many others.